-Name (Date of Birth) Career Summary, Position and Responsibilities and Important Concurrent Positions Number of Company's Shares Held (shares) <important concurrent="" positions=""> Audit &amp; Supervisory Board Member of Suntory Foods Limited Audit &amp; Supervisory Board Member of Suntory Beverage Solution Limited Audit &amp; Supervisory Board Member of Suntory Products Limited</important> <reason for="" selection="" the=""> As (full-time) Director serving on the Audit and Supervisory Committee, Mr. Chiji has used his track record and experience gained from the significant contributions he has made to the management of Suntory Group companies, especially in the fields of finance and accounting, to conduct auditing of the Company's execution of business, and he has a proven track record of providing appropriate advice and proposals on important management decisions of the Company.
-Considering this, we judge him well qualified to continue in the role of Director serving on the Audit and Supervisory Committee.</reason> <board attendance="" directors="" meeting="" of=""> 19/19</board> <audit and="" attendance="" committee="" meeting="" supervisory=""> 17/17</audit> <term and="" as="" audit="" director="" of="" office="" on="" serving="" supervisory<br="" the="">Committee&gt; Two years (as of the closing of the Meeting)</term>
+Name (Date of Birth) Career Summary, Position and Responsibilities and Important Concurrent Positions Number of Company's Shares Held (shares) Candidate 2 Joined the Bank of Japan in April 1985.
+Reelection Outside Director Assumed the office of International Marketing Director of Cap Gemini Sogeti in September 1991.
+Independent Officer Assumed the office of Senior Consultant of Gemini Consulting Japan in November 1992. onneer Joined Egon Zehnder in June 1997 Mika Masuyama Assumed the office of Partner of such company in January 2004.
+(January 6, 1963) Has occupied the office of President and Representative Partner of Masuyama & Company LLC. from October 2016 to date (incumbent).
+Has occupied the office of Outside Director serving on the Audit and Supervisory Committee of Suntory Beverage & Food Limited from March 2017 to date (incumbent).
+Has occupied the office of Visiting Professor of Ritsumeikan University Graduate School of Management from April 2017 to date (incumbent). <important concurrent="" positions=""> President and Representative Partner of Masuyama & Company LLC.</important> <reason for="" selection="" the=""> Ms. Masuyama has a wealth of consulting experience and keen insight in fields such as corporate governance, human resources and organizations, and M&A. In her role as a Director serving on the Audit and Supervisory Committee, she has used her specialist perspective to audit the execution of business at the Company.
+In consideration of this, and her record of appropriate advice and proposals on important management decisions of the Company, we judge her well qualified to continue in the role of Outside Director serving on the Audit and Supervisory Committee.</reason> <board attendance="" directors="" meeting="" of=""> 15/15</board> <audit and="" attendance="" committee="" meeting="" supervisory=""> 14/14</audit> <term and="" as="" audit="" director="" of="" office="" on="" serving="" supervisory<br="" the="">Committee> Two years (as of the closing of the Meeting)</term>

 Notes: 1.
-There is no special interest between the Company and Mr. Kozo Chiji.
+There is no special interest between the Company and Mr. Harumichi Uchida and Ms. Mika Masuyama.